omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 Uranus was discovered in 13/mar/1781 by William Herschel.
 By 1846 astronomers had about 65 years worth of Uranus observations (23741 days)

-Uranus revolution around the Sun lenght (its "year") is 30684 Earth days long, or 84 Earth years.
+Uranus revolution around the Sun (its "year") is 30684 Earth days long, or 84 Earth years.
 By 1846, astronomers have recorded about 77% of the first Uranus lap around the Sun.
 Still the planet was misbehaving.